 Absent Audience: Practising Terminology, 10 September 2022

-The Absent Audience project emerged from the Practice Laboratory of the program.
-Led by group members, the talk presented the two years of collective research about the 2nd Johannesburg Biennale curated by Okwui Enwezor in 1997.
+The Absent Audience talk, led by group members from the Practice Laboratory of the programme, presented the two years of collective research about the 2nd Johannesburg Biennale curated by Okwui Enwezor in 1997.
 It explored “diffractive case study” research, which as a notion and methodology engages with the multiple and fragmentary knowledges of the event, using the latter as a portal to know adjacent, opaque, distant or parallel narratives that are potentially present in or around the event itself, but often repressed by dominant systems or mundane status quos.

 The talk developed around a series of questions: What does it mean to be an audience of an event displaced from us (as potential publics) both geographically and temporally?
 How can we reactivate the forces of the event starting from the urgencies of our space and time?
 Can the terminology emerging from the research become a tool to disseminate and diffract the different trajectories and lines of flight from the event?